Geography

 Welcome to Humanities!

-Here is the team: Mrs K Gilbert, Mrs J Griffin-Brown and Miss H McCallum.
-All are willing and able to support, but Miss H McCallum is our resident Geography expert.
+Here is the team: Mrs K Gilbert, Mrs S Williams and Miss H McCallum.
+All are willing and able to support.

 Intent